-The ten-year war was nearly over.
-Father Cronus was cast into Tartarus along with the other Titans, monsters and demons of the old order.
-Her child was safe, here at her temple in Eleusis.
-All the children of Olympus were safe.
+The ten-year war was over.
+Father Kronos was cast into Tartarus along with the other Titans, monsters, and demons of the old order.
+Her child was safe here at her home in Eleusis.
+All the Olympians were safe.

 Her heart was broken.
-She had been his first and his love, their child born to rule in peace or in war.
-But as her belly grew, Zeus Olympios turned his attentions elsewhere.
-Hera Akraia had not captured his heart; she'd captured his critical alliance with the priestesses of Samos and the Furies.
-She had convinced several of the Titans to join with the rebel god Zeus.
-Her actions had sealed their victory and earned her the position of Queen of Olympus.
+She had been his first and his love, their child conceived to rule in peace or in war.
+But as her belly grew, Zeus Kronides turned his attentions elsewhere— first to Metis, then to Hera.
+Hera had not captured his heart; she'd secured his critical alliance with the priestesses of Samos.
+She had convinced several of the Titans to join with the rebel god, Zeus.
+She had ensured their victory and earned herself the title of Queen of Olympus.

 The soft voice of her servant Cyane interrupted her.